The HydroGym Reinforcement Learning Platform for Fluid Dynamics: Abstract

 \section{Abstract}

-Modeling and controlling fluid flows is critical for several fields of science and engineering, including transportation, energy, and medicine.
-Effective flow control can lead to, e.g., lift increase, drag reduction, mixing enhancement, and noise reduction.
-However, controlling a fluid faces several significant challenges, including high-dimensional, nonlinear, and multiscale interactions in space and time.
-Reinforcement learning (RL) has recently shown great success in complex domains, such as robotics and protein folding, but its application to flow control is hindered by a lack of standardized benchmark platforms and the computational demands of fluid simulations.
-To address these challenges, we introduce HydroGym, a solver-independent RL platform for flow control research.
-HydroGym integrates sophisticated flow control benchmarks, scalable runtime infrastructure, and state-of-the-art RL algorithms.
-Our platform includes 42 validated environments spanning from canonical laminar flows to complex three-dimensional turbulent scenarios, validated over a wide range of Reynolds numbers.
-We provide non-differentiable solvers for traditional RL and differentiable solvers that dramatically improve sample efficiency through gradient-enhanced optimization.
-Comprehensive evaluation reveals that RL agents consistently discover universal control principles across configurations, such as boundary layer manipulation, acoustic feedback disruption, and wake reorganization, leading to drag reductions exceeding 90\%.
-Transfer learning studies demonstrate that controllers learned at one Reynolds number or geometry adapt efficiently to new conditions, requiring approximately 50\% fewer training episodes.
-These findings suggest RL uncovers invariant mathematical structures governing separated flows, with profound implications for developing generalizable control strategies.
-The HydroGym platform is highly extensible and scalable, providing a framework for researchers in fluid dynamics, machine learning, and control to add environments, surrogate models, and control algorithms to advance science and technology.
+Modeling and controlling fluids is critical for several fields of science and engineering, including transportation, energy, and medicine.
+Effective flow control can lead to lift increase, drag reduction, mixing enhancement, and noise attenuation, which may unlock new technologies.
+However, controlling a fluid faces significant challenges, including high-dimensional, nonlinear, and multiscale interactions in space and time.
+While reinforcement learning (RL) has recently shown great success in robotics and protein folding through shared benchmark platforms, fluid dynamics has remained resistant: each controller is typically tuned to one geometry and operating point, making progress difficult to accumulate, transfer, and compare.
+To address these challenges, we introduce HydroGym, a solver-independent RL platform for flow control research, and show that standardized community infrastructure unlocks transferable control intelligence across flow regimes rather than isolated case-specific solutions.
+HydroGym provides 61+ validated flow control environments spanning canonical laminar to complex turbulent flows with systematic Reynolds number ($Re$) progressions up to $Re=4\times 10^5$ and Mach number variations for 2D and 3D flows.
+The platform enables diverse computational backends, including finite-volume, spectral-element, finite-element, lattice-Boltzmann, and fully differentiable solvers, which improve efficiency through gradient-enhanced optimization.
+Comprehensive evaluation reveals that RL agents consistently discover robust control principles, such as boundary layer manipulation, acoustic feedback disruption, and wake reorganization, leading to drag reductions exceeding 90\% across canonical configurations.
+Critically, we demonstrate zero-shot transfer, where agents trained exclusively on a simplified HydroGym channel flow achieve 38\% friction-drag reduction on an unseen three-dimensional wing section at $Re_c=200{,}000$.
+This zero-shot transfer reduces exploration costs by four orders of magnitude compared to direct on-wing optimization, establishing a viable pathway for RL in real-world fluid systems that would otherwise remain intractable.
+These findings suggest RL agents are able to uncover essential physics, rather than configuration-specific patterns, with profound implications for generalizable control strategies.
+The highly extensible and scalable HydroGym platform provides community infrastructure for researchers in fluid dynamics, machine learning, and control to advance grand challenges in science and technology through flow control.